riyaahlawat/SpeechGuide/README.md

 5. **Supervisor Dashboard**:
    - Supervisors can review therapists' work, provide suggestions and ratings, and oversee patient progress.

+These dashboards are quite extensive and offer many functionalities.
+Do visit and explore all of them.
+For now, you can try any credentials to log in.

 ## Technologies Used

 - Frontend: HTML, CSS, JavaScript